 The Purchase Invoice will feature a separate row for each received Item/Project/Object combination on the Purchase Order.
-The Cost Accounts will be the Purchase Accruals Account for the Item Groups to which the Items belong (if you are using the Use Item Groups for Cost Accounts option in the Cost Accounting setting in the Stock module) or that on the 'Purchase Cost' card of the Account Usage Stock setting, or the Cost Account on the 'Accounts' card of the Contact record for the Supplier.
+The Cost Accounts will be the Purchase Accruals Accounts for the Item Groups to which the Items belong (if you are using the Use Item Groups for Cost Accounts option in the Cost Accounting setting in the Stock module) or the Purchase Accruals Account on the 'Purchase Cost' card of the Account Usage Stock setting (otherwise).
+If there is no Purchase Accruals Account, the Cost Account on the 'Accounts' card of the Contact record for the Supplier will be used.
 Objects specified in Purchase Order rows will be transferred to the corresponding rows in the Invoice.